 Chinese New Year in the orient is not unlike Christmas in the West.
 It’s a time of tradition & celebration.
 There will be get-togethers of family and friends with food feasts enjoyed by everyone in new outfits.
 There will be lots of gift giving.
 Everyone visits the local temple and there will be public performances and celebrations to go to as well.
 Loads and loads of new year cookies & sweets are shared.
 As well, Feng shui cures are bought to best manage the year ahead.

-The Year of the Metal Tiger
+The Year of the Water Rabbit